Building multi-agent architectures with LiveKit agents

 The LLM's chat context should be treated as working memory that can be truncated for performance, while userdata serves as persistent memory that survives across agents and context truncation.

 When you truncate chat_ctx for an agent (e.g., a specialized scheduling agent that doesn't need the full history), you risk losing information for subsequent agents.
-Here's the recommended pattern:
+Here's a helper pattern you can use:

 from livekit.agents import ChatContext, ChatMessage